sybert1ger/frc-programming/courses/ELT1010/1-Safety/4-Activity.md

 [Safety in Electronics](/resources/Safety-in-electronics.pptx)

 Create a goanimate.com video story or use a software support that is equivalent.

-Utilize the example situations in the Safety in Electronics ppt presentation to create your animation.
+Utilize the example situations in the Safety in Electronics powerpoint presentation to create your animation.
 You can also create your own characters or story lines.

 Some questions to consider when creating your animation: